hmlatapie/ChatSaver/README.md

 ```

 ### 3. Save All Bookmarklet (Multi-Convo Export)
-For bulk-exporting multiple conversations at once (OpenAI sidebar) or the current session (Grok), use this advanced bookmarklet.
-It auto-detects the platform: supports both grok.com and chatgpt.com, but multiple conversation support only works on OpenAI (via hidden iframes for visible sidebar chats).
-Grok exports only the current conversation due to CSP restrictions—no multi-convo there.
+For bulk-exporting multiple conversations at once OpenAI sidebar, use this advanced bookmarklet.
+It supports chatgpt.com.

 **Note**: Depending on how many conversations are loaded into the current page (e.g., a long OpenAI sidebar), this may take a while—up to 30 seconds per convo for loading and extraction.
 Watch progress via the browser console (F12 to open, or Shift+Ctrl+K on Firefox).